VladimirKheifets/Java-Script-library-CompactDOM/readme.txt

 _("#test1").click(h_function);

 Attention!
-If <selector> defines a DOM element - NodeList (DOMElement.length> 0), then all methods set up event handlers for all elements of the NodeList.
+If <selector> defines an HTMLCollection object, then all methods marked with (*) set up event handlers for array-like list (collection) of HTML elements.

 1.1.2 Methods - "scroll".